gocd/docs.go.cd/gocd_on_kubernetes/gocd_helm_chart/configure_cluster.md

 #### Configure service account

-As explained in the [setup](setup.md#2-setup-a-kubernetes-cluster) section, starting minikube with the `--boostrapper kubeadm` option is sufficient to install the GoCD application.
+As explained in the [setup](setup.md#2-setup-a-kubernetes-cluster) section, starting minikube with the `--bootstrapper kubeadm` option is sufficient to install the GoCD application.

 ## Option 2: Configure GKE